You are here > Home > Tefl in Latin America > Guatemala > Traveling in Guatemala

 Phones

-For Antigua, Skype is your best bet to call home.
+In Antigua, Skype is your best bet to call home.
 There are numerous cafés and other spots where you have Internet access.
-These are inexpensive, so you will not be broke spending money on contacting family and love ones.
+These are inexpensive, so you will not go broke spending money on contacting family and love ones.

 Safety